mattcarlotta/snackables/UPDATESLOG.md

 ### Changed

-- Renamed `CHANGELOG.md` to `UPDATESLOG.md` to be able to exlcude it from published package
+- Renamed `CHANGELOG.md` to `UPDATESLOG.md` to be able to exclude it from published package

 ## [0.0.28] - 2020-28-10